πŸ“Œ iDNO and Sub-Region Pricing

 Correct workflow:

-Scottish Power does not support sub-regions, so I’ll use EDF or BGB instead.”
+Scottish Power does not support sub-regions, so I’ll use EDF or BGB or BGL instead.”

 Fast; clean; no waiting.